 Jeffress Trust Awards Program in Interdisciplinary Research

-Bank of America, N.A., Trustee, is pleased to announce a new funding opportunity for the 2013 grant cycle supported by the Thomas F. and Kate Miller Jeffress Memorial Trust, replacing the former Jeffress Memorial Trust Award.
-The Jeffress Memorial Trust was founded in 1981 by Robert M. Jeffress in memory of his parents and will always be guided by its mission, namely to benefit the people of Virginia in, and devoted to, research in chemical, medical or other scientific fields.
+The Jeffress Memorial Trust was founded in 1981 by Robert M. Jeffress in memory of his parents and is guided by its mission to benefit the people of Virginia and their research in chemical, medical or other scientific fields.

 Eligible research areas for Jeffress support include astronomy, biosciences, chemistry, computer sciences, engineering, environmental sciences, material science, mathematics and physics.
 Research in social, economic and behavioral sciences, including psychology, are currently outside the scope of Jeffress funding.